 The Urban Opportunity: Transformative Climate Action in Practice

 Saturday, December 7; 16:00-17:00

 UK Pavilion, Hall 8

-CPI’s Dr. Barbara Buchner will participate in a panel discussion on “Transformative Climate Action in practice,” at the UK pavilion during COP25.
-The session will be moderated by Vera Scholz, and include:
+CPI’s Dr. Barbara Buchner participated in a panel discussion on “Transformative Climate Action in practice,” at the UK pavilion during COP25.
+The session was moderated by Vera Scholz, included:

 - Mario Silva, Director General, Instituto Metropolitano de Planeación del Área Metropolitana de Guadalajara (IMEPLAN), Mexico

 - Anna Wellenstein, Regional Director, Latin America and the Caribbean, Sustainable Development Practice Group, World Bank

 - Kate Hughes, Director, International Climate and Energy, Department for Business, Energy and Industrial Strategy (BEIS)

 Zero-carbon, resilient cities offer a powerful lever to secure shared economic prosperity and boost living standards while tackling the climate crisis.
 Drawing on new evidence from the Coalition for Urban Transitions’ Climate Emergency, Urban Opportunity Report, and best practices from the C40 Cities Finance Facility and C40 Climate Action Planning Programme, this event will demonstrate why seizing the urban opportunity is critical to our future prosperity, and how cities are driving transformative climate action around the world.